 Suzanne Ryan grew up in Terrace Park, Ohio where she developed a passion for conserving, protecting, and enhancing nature.
 Her interest is in helping form more sustainable communities where people and animals can thrive.
 She would love to see more planned communities like Terrace Park and Mariemont, Ohio be created.

 Elizabeth is a native Californian; raised in La Jolla and resides in Oceanside.
-Loves the water and cares deeply for our Earth.; Educating herself on environmental concerns and sharing that with others.
-She has a background in administrative, customer service and human resources.
-She enjoys volunteering, water sports, worldly discussions, comedy and laughter and is involved with the San Diego Humane Society.
+Cares deeply for our Earth; educating herself on environmental concerns and sharing that with others.

 Adjunct Professor, Apple Distinguished Educator ADE UCLA-UCSD, Higher Ed.
 Computer Science/Environmental Studies Educator, NASA EarthKAM Educator, Academic Recipient of Seven Year National Science Foundation Grant with the San Diego SuperComputer Center, Professional Development “Citizen-Science-Campus-Climate-Applications” In-Service Program, President, Carlsbad Community Gardens Collaborative, Statewide Vice President, CalRTA Educational Foundation – “California Center for Green Schools” Certifications Outreach Program.